berliCRM/berlicrm/pkg/vtiger/modules/crmtogo/modules/crmtogo/before_you_install_readme.txt

 Summary:
-This new mobile interface is for vtiger CRM 6.5.0 only and provides new functions and features for mobile clients:
+This new mobile interface is for berliCRM and vtiger CRM 6.5.0 and provides new functions and features for mobile clients:

 - designed for new mobile iPhone and Android Apps,